typhdotcom/diaspora/README.md

 * Post-naming: Memory node creates cycle (b₁=1), stimuli distinguishable.
 * `exists_harmonic_discriminator`: Harmonic form "sees" named stimulus but not others.

+The stability layer connects naming to dynamics:

+* `mass_of_name`: The naming cycle has energy exactly 1/3.
+* `naming_stable_iff`: Names persist iff C_max ≥ 1/9.
+* `cost_stability_tradeoff`: Shorter referential loops cost more energy AND require higher tolerance.
+* `meaning_requires_tolerance`: The threshold determines the minimum cycle length that can exist.

-Interpretation: Naming creates mass - the harmonic content is frozen residue of the referential act.
+Interpretation: Naming creates mass (the harmonic content is frozen residue of the referential act).
+That mass requires tolerance to persist.
+A universe with low tolerance cannot sustain short references; as tolerance drops, only longer, "cheaper" names survive.
+At zero tolerance: no names, pure classical vacuum.

 ### Interaction (`Models/Interaction.lean`)